ravindu568/fostercare/README.md

 # Fostercare

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.3.this is an ongoing project.

 ## Development server